robotology/icub-tests/README.md

 Notice that the environment parameter `--robotname icubSim` is used to locate the correct context (for this examples is `icubSim`) and also to update the variables loaded from the `right_camera.ini` file.

-## Running multiple tests using a test suite and fixture manager
+## Running multiple tests using a test suite

 You can update one of the existing suite XML files to add your test case plug-in and its parameters or create a new test suite which keeps all the relevant test cases.
 For example the `basic-icubSim.xml` test suite keeps the basic tests for cameras and motors: